JanOdijk/simauthors/README.md

 Each parallel block and each session slot  must have a unique identifier to be assigned by the program committee.
 Each submission must have a unique identifier.

-The programme committee must create an Excel workbook in which it defines the program, and this Excel workbook must contain a worksheet with at least the following columns:
+The programme committee must create an Excel workbook in which it defines the program, and this Excel workbook must contain a worksheet with all and only the accepted submissions and with at least the following columns:

 * *paperid*: unique id of the accepted submission
 * *sessionslotid*: unique id of the session slot in which the presentation will be held